jameshughes89/cs101/source/class5.rst

-Class #5 -- Logic, Booleans, More Functions
+Topic #5 -- Logic, Booleans, More Functions
 ===========================================

 The Boolean type